neondatabase/website/content/docs/postgres/query-reference.md

 Alternatively, you can check the `Data size` value on the **Branches** widget in the Neon Console.

 <Admonition type="note">
-Data size does not include the [history](/docs/reference/glossary#history) that is maintained to support point-in-time restore.
+Data size does not include the [history](/docs/reference/glossary#history) that is maintained in Neon to support features like point-in-time restore.
 </Admonition>

 <NeedHelp/>